JasonQSY/JasonQSY.github.io/content/pages/about.md

 Date: 2016-2-10
 Modified: 2016-11-19

+Some information here may be out-dated.
+See also my new cv <http://blog.jasonqian.me/cv.html>.

 ## Profile

 My name is Qian Shengyi (JasonQSY), a sophomore student in Univerisity of Michigan - Shanghai Jiao Tong Univerisity Joint Intitute (UM-SJTU JI).
 My major is Electronic and Computer Engineering (ECE).
 There are several courses I take